Ceyvion/charmxpals/README.md

 - Docs: see `docs/mmo/FEATURE_SPEC.md` and `docs/mmo/TECH_RFC.md` for scope and architecture.
 - Token API: `GET /api/mmo/token` mints a short-lived WebSocket token for the real-time server.
-  - Requires a dev user (`/api/dev/user`) or real ownership in production.
+  - Requires an authenticated session (NextAuth) and at least one owned character in production.
   - Env: set `MMO_WS_SECRET` in `.env`.
 - Dev server:
   - Install deps (ws): `npm install`